maulafaza/Coding-Standards/html/reducing-markup/README.md

 ### Reducing Markup

+<sup>Status: **unnder discussion** </sup>

+@MDO:
 Whenever possible, avoid superfluous parent elements when writing HTML.
 Many times this requires iteration and refactoring, but produces less HTML.
 Take the following example:

-<sup>Status: **unnder discussion** </sup>

 ```
 <!-- Not so great -->